[?] Subscribe To This Site

 Office workers, students, housewives and traders selling their wares make use of these ferry crossings in their daily commuting, the more mundane and hum-drum aspect of river life.

-Some of the ferry piers are collocated with the regular boat piers others are strictly ferry piers.
 Though the ferry boats in the Rattanakosin area see a number of tourists, most of the commuters on Chao Phraya River ferries are local residents.

 Fare increase - Chao Phraya River ferries